-- In a medium bowl, mix together cream cheese, 1 tablespoon Parmesan and spices.
+- In a medium bowl, mix together 8 ounces cream cheese, 1 Tablespoon Parmesan and ¼ teaspoon oregano, ¼ teaspoon basil, ¼ teaspoon red pepper flakes, ¼ teaspoon garlic powder.
 Spread mixture into the bottom of an oven safe 9-inch glass pie plate.

-- Top cream cheese mixture with 1/2 cup mozzarella and spread pizza sauce over it to edges.
-Sprinkle remaining 1/2 cup mozzarella, cheddar and Parmesan cheese over the sauce.
+- Top cream cheese mixture with ½ cup mozzarella and spread 1 cup pizza sauce over it to edges.
+Sprinkle remaining ½ cup mozzarella, ½ cup cheddar and ½ cup Parmesan cheese over the sauce.

-- In a small saute' pan, cook the sausage over medium heat until no longer pink, breaking up into small pieces.
+- In a small sauté pan, cook 1 sausage over medium heat until no longer pink, breaking up into small pieces.
 Remove sausage from pan with slotted spoon and spread over top of cheese in pie plate.

-- In same pan you cooked the sausage, add the mushrooms and cook until just golden (add a little oil or butter if needed).
-Remove mushrooms from pan and spread over other ingredients.
+- In same pan you cooked the sausage, add 10 sliced mushrooms and ½ diced onions and cook until just golden (add a little oil or butter if needed).
+Remove mushrooms and onions from pan and spread over other ingredients.

-- Sprinkle the pepperoni, bell pepper, black olives and onions over top, adding more if desired.
+- Sprinkle 20-30 mini pepperoni, ½ diced bell pepper, 10 sliced black olives over the top, adding more if desired.
 For a little spicier dip, sprinkle with extra red pepper flakes before baking.